wesnoth/wesnoth-multiplayer-data-dashboard/README.md

 | [pytest-mock](https://pytest-mock.readthedocs.io/en/latest/) | Provides a `mocker` fixture that is used to mock functions and classes. |
 | [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/) | (Optional Use).
 Generates coverage reports. |
 | [pytest-env](https://github.com/pytest-dev/pytest-env) | You need to use this to set environment variables during test.
 The same variables that you set in order to run the app should also be used for testing.
 See the [pytest readme](https://github.com/pytest-dev/pytest-env) on how to use this.
 The `pytest.ini` file is in the `.gitignore` list.|

-### Keystone Function

-As far as unit tests are concerned, the most critical function to have a variety of test cases for is the `update_table()` callback function because this function fetches a large amount of raw data from a database, converts the data to a pandas dataframe, conditions the data, and derives additional features from the data.

-The output target of this function, which is the table, is subsequently utilized by other callback functions to generate graphs and charts.
-Therefore, the proper execution of this function determines whether the subsequent callbacks result in success or failure.

 ## Deployment